 The Panel on Review and Reform is made up of 10 members appointed by the General Assembly.
-The ecumenical officer attends panel meetings on behalf of the Committee on Ecumenical Relations, but does not have the right to vote or make a motion to the panel.
-The convener is the Rev Graham Duffin and the vice convener is the Rev David C Cameron.
-In common with other departments, the Panel is able to co-opt others to assist with particular areas of work as appropriate
+The Ecumenical Officer attends panel meetings on behalf of the Committee on Ecumenical Relations, but does not have the right to vote or make a motion to the panel.
+The Convener is the Rev Jenny Adams and the Vice Convener is Ms Christine Cavanagh.
+In common with other departments, the Panel is able to co-opt others to assist with particular areas of work as appropriate.

 Contact for more information

-For more information please email Graham Duffin or contact us at the Church's offices in Edinburgh, 0131 225 5722
+For more information please contact the Department of the General Assembly at the Church's offices in Edinburgh, 0131 225 5722